Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • influence of developmental and life changes (such as: perimenopause; having children; disability needs)

-I am in-network with Optum plans, which include ConnectiCare, Harvard Pilgrim, UnitedHealthcare.
+• I am in-network with Optum plans, which include ConnectiCare, Harvard Pilgrim, UnitedHealthcare.

 consultation

-Whether it’s a clinical stuck point with a specific client or a generalized interest in bringing more trauma-specific sex therapy skills into your practice, I see clinical consultation as an opportunity for vulnerability and risk-taking.
+Whether it’s a clinical stuck point with a specific client or a generalized interest in bringing more trauma-specific sex therapy skills into your practice, clinical consultation as an opportunity for vulnerability and risk-taking.

-Perhaps you would like to:
+Perhaps you want to:

 • Practice addressing anything (yes, anything!) sex-related in clinical contexts.

-Individual consultation: $125 per scheduled hour
+• Individual consultation: $125 per scheduled hour

-Consultation for two colleagues: $200 per scheduled hour (y’all decide how you split the cost!)
+• Consultation for two colleagues: $200 per scheduled hour (y’all decide how you split the cost!)

 BOUNDARIES PROJECT